riesentoaster/religious-subreddit-datascience/README.md

 ## Running the code

+This section explains how the different scripts work.
+The outputs of the scripts are already in the repo, so if you don't want to query new data, you don't need to run previous commands.

 ### `lookup.py`

 This script will extract all comments from the top 100 posts for provided subreddits.
 The results will be stored in the `comments` directory.